-With scenic beauty and generous incentives Nova Scotia is a place where stories come to life.
-Located on the east coast of Canada, the impressive locations, infrastructure, and a tax credit of between 50 and 65 per cent of eligible labour costs together make the province a tempting place to make films.
+With scenic beauty and generous incentives, Nova Scotia is a place where stories come to life.
+Located on the east coast of Canada, impressive locations, infrastructure and a tax credit of between 50 and 65 per cent of eligible labour costs together make the province a tempting place to make films.

-Nova Scotia is one of the largest production centres in Canada compared to the more popularly known destinations like Toronto, Montreal and British Columbia and has a track record for delivering excellence to filmmakers, both in terms of production value and quality, and all at a very competitive price.
+Nova Scotia is one of the largest production centres in Canada compared to the more popularly known destinations like Toronto, Montreal and British Columbia.
+It also has a track record of delivering excellence to filmmakers, both in terms of production values and quality, and all at a very competitive price.

 Nova Scotia is one of Canada’s three Maritime Provinces and is its second-smallest province.
-It has one of the fastest economies in Canada which is largely based on the local fishing industry.
-Peggys Cove, a small rural community, Halifax the provincial capital, and Lunenburg, a port town, are one of the best destinations in North America.
+It has one of the fastest growing economies in Canada, which is largely based on the local fishing industry.
+Peggys Cove, a small rural community, Halifax, the provincial capital, and Lunenburg, a port town, are one of the best destinations in North America.

-Halifax, the capital city, has it all from the skyline at night to historic properties.
-Sambro Island Lighthouse, Maritime Museum and the Argyle Street are some of the many attractions of this metropolitan.
+Halifax has it all from the skyline at night to historic properties.
+Sambro Island Lighthouse, Maritime Museum and the Argyle Street are some of the many attractions of this metropolitan city.

-This picturesque destination is green and provides landscapes, which have been preserved for years.
-The colourful locations appear dazzling on reel.
+This picturesque destination is green and provides landscapes that have been preserved for years.
+Needless to say, these colourful locations appear dazzling on reel.
 To bring in more revenue, the film commission of the province provides tempting incentives for co-productions.

 This programme is a fully refundable corporate income tax credit.
 It is a labour-based credit that encourages the development, training and hiring of Nova Scotia film personnel in all disciplines.
 Film Nova Scotia administers this programme on behalf of the Nova Scotia Department of Finance.
 The credit ranges from 50 per cent to 65 per cent.